sacridini/Awesome-Geospatial/README.md

 * [Datamaps](https://github.com/ericfischer/datamaps) - This is a tool for indexing large lists of geographic points or lines and dynamically generating map tiles from the index for display.
 * [H3](https://github.com/uber/h3) - Hexagonal hierarchical geospatial indexing system.
 * [YOLT](https://github.com/CosmiQ/yolt) - You Only Look Twice: Rapid Multi-Scale Object Detection In Satellite Imagery.
+* [libpostal](https://github.com/openvenues/libpostal) - A C library for parsing/normalizing street addresses around the world.
+Powered by statistical NLP and open geo data.

 ## Go